 • Past performance – While this area of Sydney in which the underlying property is based has experienced capital growth in the land value in the past, this is no indication it will increase in value in the future.

 • Liquidity risk – An Investor cannot withdraw from the Sub-Fund until the Sub-Fund is terminated, and the Underlying Property is sold.
-DomaCom does intend to offer a facility through which Investors can seek to sell their Units to another party, however there is no guarantee of this.
+DomaCom does intend to offer a facility through which Investors can seek to sell their Units to another party, however, there is no guarantee of this.

-• Insufficient income – The costs associated with Underlying Property may exceed its income, however if there is a shortfall Investors will be given an opportunity to subscribe for additional Units in the Sub-Fund to meet those expenses pro rata to their Unit holding in the Sub-Fund.
+• Insufficient income – The costs associated with Underlying Property may exceed its income, however, if there is a shortfall, Investors will be given an opportunity to subscribe for additional Units in the Sub-Fund to meet those expenses pro rata to their Unit holding in the Sub-Fund.
 Investors who don’t subscribe for further units will have their investment in the Sub-Fund diluted.

-• Vacancy risk – a property manager will be appointed to manager the property and secure tenants to tenant the property and derive income from the market garden.
-If tenants are not secured there is a risk that the property will not generate the income that has been budgeted for.
+• Vacancy risk – a property manager will be appointed to manage the property and secure tenants to tenant the property and derive income from the market garden.
+If tenants are not secured, there is a risk that the property will not generate the income that has been budgeted for.
 If this were to occur the investors may be required to raise further funds to offset the expenses of running the property.

 • Re-zoning risk – The Underlying Property is located within Sydney’s South West Growth Centre, Future Residential Growth Area.
-This precinct is earmarked for future re-zoning, however there is no exact date for any proposed re-zoning.
+This precinct is earmarked for future re-zoning, however, there is no exact date for any proposed re-zoning.
 There is a risk that re-zoning may not occur throughout the life of this Sub-Fund.

-• Unexpected property event – The risk that the Underlying Property may be negatively impacted due to a property specific event, for example, a change could occur to local zoning rules, development of competing and other events that were not anticipated at the time of acquisition.
+• Unexpected property event – The risk that the Underlying Property may be negatively impacted due to a property-specific event, for example, a change could occur to local zoning rules, development of competing and other events that were not anticipated at the time of acquisition.

-• Economic risk – There is a risk that the general economic conditions in Australia may change in relation to interest rates, employment rate and economic growth that could in turn have an impact on the Property market and specifically the value of the Underlying Property.
+• Economic risk – There is a risk that the general economic conditions in Australia may change in relation to interest rates, employment rate and economic growth that could, in turn, have an impact on the Property market and specifically the value of the Underlying Property.

 Fees and costs

-• The estimated total ongoing operating costs for the Sub fund that will hold the property is 2% p.a.
+• The estimated total ongoing operating costs for the Sub-fund that will hold the property is 2% p.a.
 This is primarily represented by the DomaCom Management Fee of 0.88% p.a. and KSI Project Management Fee of 1.12% p.a.

 • Performance Fee – If the campaign is successful and the Land is acquired, it is anticipated that the Land will be held for a period of 10 years.
 Upon the eventual sale of the land by the Sub-Fund there will be a performance fee of 20% paid to KSI Investments on the difference between the purchase price and the sales price.
 The remaining 80% of this profit will be paid to all investors in proportion to their investment.

-Set out in the table below is illustration of the campaign costs that are likely to be incurred.
+Set out in the table below is an illustration of the campaign costs that are likely to be incurred.
 An Investor who participates in a Campaign and has had an Active Bid which fails to result in the formation of a Sub-Fund will be liable (in a proportion that is equal to the amount of their bid divided by the sum of all Active Bids at the time the Campaign costs were incurred) for the Campaign costs incurred by DomaCom.
 The investors will be only liable for Campaign costs and Acquisition costs that are set out below if the Sub-Fund was not created, as these costs have been incurred prior to the acquisition of the property.

 The settlement costs set out below are only incurred and payable if the Sub-Fund is created and the property acquired.

-If the Sub-Fund is established, these costs will be deducted from the Sub-Fund and only those investors that accept the SPDS will incur the on boarding costs – Campaign, Acquisition and Settlement costs.
+If the Sub-Fund is established, these costs will be deducted from the Sub-Fund and only those investors that accept the SPDS will incur the onboarding costs – Campaign, Acquisition and Settlement costs.

 The following costs will be incurred, whether or not the property is purchased.